SA5NNN/VLF-Receiver/README.md

 KiCad schematics and docs for a VLF receiver aimed at 17.2 kHz SAQ reception.

+You can find all the documentation in the [[Wiki|https://github.com/SA5NNN/VLF-Receiver/wiki]]

 This project started out with me noticing the UNESCO world heritage Grimeton https://grimeton.org/ facility south of Gothenburg Sweden.
 Built in the 1920’s the facility communicated with New York where a similar station was located at Radio Central, Rocky Point, Long Island.
 The station is the only station operating an Alexanderson alternator transmitter.
 The alternator generates a sine wave at 17.2 kHz